BlockstreamResearch/dicemix/doc/protocol.md

             P := P \ P_missing

-            // Given p.kesk, we can replay peer p's entire protocol execution, because the protocol
+            // Exclude peers who have sent unexpected protocol messages for all p in P do
-            // is deterministic except for the input messages to be mixed, which we can recover
+                // Given p.kesk, we can replay peer p's entire protocol execution, because the
-            // from the DC(KE) round.
-We exclude peers who have sent unexpected protocol messages. for all p in P do
+                // protocol execution is deterministic except for the input messages to be mixed,
-                replay peer p's expected protocol messages of the previous run by deriving them from p.kesk and recovering peer p's purported input messages, and set p.otvk_hashes[] to peer p's my_otvk_hashes[] variable on the way
+                // which we can recover from the DC(KE) round. replay peer p's expected protocol messages of the previous run by deriving them from p.kesk and recovering peer p's purported input messages, and set p.otvk_hashes[] to peer p's my_otvk_hashes[] variable on the way